derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-26/10/2024 16:17:42 : 3 Database Admins walked into a NoSQL bar.
+27/10/2024 16:18:10 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-A good programmer is someone who always looks both ways before crossing a one-way street.
+.NET was named .NET so that it wouldn't show up in a Unix directory listing.
 <!-- replace-with-joke ends -->